-On Friday May 3rd, I had the pleasure of meeting Elizabeth Dowdeswell, the Lieutenant Governor of Ontario.
-Her Honour was in Welland visiting the area and asked to meet me after reading my book.
-Her Honour made me feel very comfortable and proud of my achievement.
-We talked about my book and story—it was an experience I certainly won't forget.
+On May 3rd 2019, Michael had the pleasure of meeting Elizabeth Dowdeswell, the Lieutenant Governor of Ontario.
+Her Honour was in Welland visiting the area and asked to meet Michael after reading his book.
+Her Honour made him feel very comfortable and proud of his achievement.
+They talked about his book and story—it was an experience he certainly won't forget.

-In the Month of March a dream came true for Michael, he met one of his idols.
+In March 2019 a dream came true for Michael, he met one of his idols.
 Michael has always been a fan of Ellen Degeneres.
 Her commitment to spreading kindness in the world and being yourself has always inspired Michael—plus she is pretty funny.
-On March 3rd, Michael travelled to Toronto to see Ellen’s show and got to be part of a meet-and-greet before hand.
+On March 3rd, Michael travelled to Toronto to see Ellen’s show and was invited to be part of a meet-and-greet before the show.
 He was thrilled to win these tickets from the Niagara Outlets as they recognized the impact Michael was making in his community.
 Michael hopes to speak with Ellen about his book and maybe one day be on her show to tell the world about it.
-This was a huge highlight in March and in his life.
-Michael also took some time off to soak up the sun and watch baseball at the Blue Jays Spring Training in Florida.
+This was a huge highlight in his life.

 Michael and his sister were quest speakers for Cool Concept #4 at Shopify in Toronto.
 This is an event put on by the Toronto Design Directory and it invites creative people to talk about personal projects.
 The audience was laughing and at times, in tears throughout the presentation, asking some really important questions.
 It was also exciting to hear from other creative people that night.